autrainer/autrainer/docs/source/modules/transforms.rst

 ------------------------

 Preprocessing transforms are specified in the dataset configuration aligning the :attr:`features_subdir` with the name of the preprocessing file.
-This way, the processed data is stored in a subdirectory of the dataset directory with the same name as the preprocessing file.
+This way, the processed data is stored in a subdirectory of the dataset directory with the same name as the preprocessing file, or in a different path altogether by specifying the :attr:`features_path` attribute in the configuration file.
 To save the processed data, the :attr:`file_handler` specified in the dataset configuration is used.

 .. tip::